 Still, if you miss a period and notice some of the above signs or symptoms, take a home pregnancy test or see your health care provider.
 If your home pregnancy test is positive, make an appointment with your health care provider.
 The sooner your pregnancy is confirmed, the sooner you can begin prenatal care.

 - American College of Obstetricians and Gynecologists.
 Months 1 and 2.
-In: Your Pregnancy and Childbirth Month to Month.
-6th ed.
-Washington, D.C.: American College of Obstetricians and Gynecologists; 2015.
+In: Your Pregnancy and Childbirth: Month to Month.
+Kindle edition.
+7th ed.
+American College of Obstetricians and Gynecologists; 2021.
+Accessed Oct.
+1, 2021.

 - Lockwood CJ, et al. Prenatal care: Initial assessment. https://www.uptodate.com/contents/search.
 Accessed Oct.
 13, 2021.